oneclickvirt/lxc_amd64_images/README.md

 Unchanged default password, consistent with official repository.

-A list of names for all images in this repository: https://github.com/oneclickvirt/lxc_amd64_images/blob/main/fixed_images.txt
+A list of names for all images in this repository: https://github.com/oneclickvirt/lxc_amd64_images/blob/main/all_images.txt

+A list of names of images in this repository that have been tested without error: https://github.com/oneclickvirt/lxc_amd64_images/blob/main/fixed_images.txt

 A log of daily availability tests for this repository: https://github.com/oneclickvirt/lxc_amd64_images/blob/main/log